theajack/comment/README.md

 1. One line of code introduction without any configuration
 2. No need to apply for any account, just use it
 3. Support markdowm and emoji comment components
-4. Support implementation preview
+4. Support real-time preview
 5. Support insert link of code message
 6. Support dark mode, adapt to the original dark mode of the website
 7. Support custom services and url
-8. todo: support for inserting pictures
+8. Support for inserting pictures

 ### 1. Quick use